jacob-jarick/internet-archive-helper/readme.md

 The idea being I can simple keep a inputlist.txt in the parent directory and update as needed.

-Implemtned using grep and parallel
+Implemented using grep and parallel

+# making an inputlist

+<pre>ia list the-3do-company-3do-1g1r-chd-perfect-collection > the-3do-company-3do-1g1r-chd-perfect-collection.txt</pre>

+note input list name must match collection name with .txt on the end like the above example.

 # Usage
 <pre>ia_helper.sh INPUTLISTFILE DIRPREFIX</pre>